 We also talked to one of our productivity expert authors on how he minimizes distractions: “I leave the house to write and generally work in my office.
 Phone goes in a different room.
 No emails allowed until lunch.”

 Editing is, of course, nearly as important as the writing itself—especially if you’re submitting to agents and publishers.
 This author says: “Get it all out first.
 You don’t edit until you edit.”
 He then chooses to edit multiple chapters at the same time, so you can toggle between each and let your work sit between edits.

 When you get stuck, seek outside counsel.
 But don’t do this to gain validation—do it to spark new ideas.
 If you are writing a nonfiction proposal, for example, ask the person you’re consulting, “what thoughts or ideas does this section bring up for you?”
 The ensuing discussion often helps writers get a sense of where their reader’s mind is taken when reviewing their work, and informs them what to touch upon next in a forthcoming chapter or section.

-We’d love to hear from you—and share your responses with our Private Facebook Group—what have you landed on as the best routine?
+We’d love to hear from you: what have you landed on as the best routine?
 And where do you go for inspiration when the going gets tough?